Critical Thinking Development: Ages 5 to 9

 Critical thinking must be built from a solid foundation.
 Although children aged five to nine are not yet ready to take on complicated reasoning or formulate detailed arguments, parents can still help their children lay a foundation for critical thinking.

-In order to develop high-level critical thinking skills later in life, five- to nine-year-old children must first make progress along four different tracks: developing basic reasoning skills and interests, building self-esteem, learning emotional management skills, and internalizing social norms that value critical thinking.
-The individual sections will discuss the importance of these foundational aspects of critical thinking and offer parents guidance in how to support their young children’s development.
+In order to develop high-level critical thinking skills later in life, five- to nine-year-old children must first make progress along four different tracks.
+This includes developing basic reasoning skills and interests, building self-esteem, learning emotional management skills, and internalizing social norms that value critical thinking.
+The following sections will discuss the importance of these foundational aspects of critical thinking and offer parents guidance in how to support their young children’s development.

 1. Logic and Critical Thinking

 Formal logic is an important part of critical thinking, but ultimately critical thinking involves habits and skills going far beyond the domain of logic.
-Children’s critical faculties, therefore, cannot be built from logical analysis, but rather develop out of everyday reasoning.
+Children are able to develop their critical faculties not from logical analysis, but everyday reasoning.